Miller Symphony Hall

 Miller Symphony Hall is a 1,100-seat performing arts facility in Allentown, Pennsylvania that hosts the Allentown Symphony Orchestra.
 The hall was previously known as Central Market (1896), Lyric Theater (1899), and Allentown Symphony Hall (1959).
-In 2012, it was renamed for the Miller family, longtime owners of the hall and of The Morning Call newspaper.
+In 2012, it was renamed for the Miller family, longtime owners of the hall and The Morning Call newspaper.

 Allentown Symphony Association

 The Mission of the Allentown Symphony Association is "to provide a first-class symphony orchestra and hall, quality performing arts, and cultural education in partnership with the community."

 The theater maintains a full production schedule of non-orchestral performances, including the new Symphony Hall Pops Series, Jazz Cabaret Series, Backstage Chamber Series, Musical Treasure Chest series for small children and their families, and a variety of Special Events.

 In addition to the Allentown Symphony Orchestra, Miller Symphony Hall also serves as home to the Allentown Band, the Allentown Symphony Chorus, and Repertory Dance Theatre's annual Nutcracker Ballet.